Early History (Claremont Ladies' College/Girls' High School):

 The Chapel Appeal was launched and the foundation stone laid near the entrance on 2 September 1990.
 Designed by Fremantle-based architect Brian Klopper, construction began in 1993 and in March 1994 the Chapel was consecrated by Archbishop Carnley.
 It has many splendid religious and architectural pieces, such as the Bell Tower on the North West corner with the St Hilda’s crest carved in stone on the wall, a circular stained glass window to the west and an organ in the gallery that dates back to 1875.
 The Chapel Oratory from the main school building was relocated to the Chapel.

 The house was bought by the School in 1974 and has since been restored.
-Now home to the Communications and Engagement Team, the building has also housed domestic science and accounts.

 Catherine House was the original boarding house until 2000 when the new boarding house was completed.
 However, 58 senior girls lived in Parnell House for until a fire in 1999.
 Parnell House was opened in 1960 by Archbishop R W H Moline and was named after Miss Melina Parnell, who was Principal from 1905-1926.
 The house was rebuilt and is now home to Languages and Drama.
 Margaret House was built in 1934 to accommodate the growing number of boarders and was named after a tributary of the Fitzroy River, as all boarders were members of the Fitzroy House.
 It is now part of the new boarding house, which was opened in 2001, which houses all boarders of the school.
+In 2019 St Hilda's embarked on a multi-million dollar Boarding House refurbishment, with Stages 1 and 2 now complete.

 The first dining room for boarders was at the historic Girls’ High School.
 When the school moved to the current site, the dining room was in the Gallery which was remodeled in 1960.
 Dining was then held next to Grand View House at a demountable, which was then demolished in 1989 to make way for the new existing dining room at the front of the school in 1990.
 The first evening meal in the current dining room was Christmas in July with guests, parents, teachers, Mr and Dr June Jones (principal from 1980-1997) and entertainment from the Year 10 Boarders Band.
 The site was dedicated on 2 September, 1990, at the Service of Dedication for New Buildings and Blessing of the Foundation Stone for the Chapel by the Most Reverend Dr P F Carnley, Archbishop of Perth.